-    - If you are contacted by UMS and do not remember which items have not been returned, contact the library at 236-5203.
+- If you are contacted and do not remember which items have not been returned, contact the library at 236-5203.

-- If you are contacted by UMS on our behalf, and you question the accuracy of the bill, please contact the library at 236-5203.
+- If you are contacted and you question the accuracy of the bill, please contact the library at 236-5203.

 Privacy & Responsibility